Maltese nationality law: Expanded citizenship access for Maltese diaspora

 Following a general trend of change in citizenship law globally, reforms in 1989 shifted the basis for acquiring Maltese citizenship from a doctrine of birthright to that of descent.
 Unrestricted birthright citizenship was ended in that year and children born in the country since 1 August 1989 are only granted citizenship by birth if at least one parent is a citizen or was also born in Malta.
-Gender imbalances were removed from legislation as well; citizenship became transferrable by descent to children through mothers as well as fathers and foreign husbands of Maltese women became eligible for citizenship by registration.
+Gender imbalances were removed from legislation as well; citizenship became transferrable by descent to children through mothers as well as fathers, and foreign husbands of Maltese women became eligible for citizenship by registration.
+Automatic acquisition of citizenship by adoption was reintroduced in this year, but only for children younger than age 10.

-Maltese-born persons became permitted to hold dual citizenship in limited circumstances.
-Although Maltese citizens who naturalised as foreign citizens continued to automatically lose their Maltese citizenship, former citizens who were born in Malta and who had been resident in the country of their new citizenship for at least six years could reacquire Maltese citizenship and be considered to have never lost that status.
+Maltese-born persons became permitted to hold other nationalities in limited circumstances in 1989.
+Although Maltese citizens still automatically lost citizenship when they naturalised elsewhere, former citizens who were born in Malta and who had been resident in the country of their new citizenship for at least six years became eligible to reacquire Maltese citizenship.
+Someone who resumed their Maltese citizenship through this method is considered to have never ceased being a citizen.
 Consequently, children born before 1989 to a formerly Maltese father who subsequently reacquired Maltese citizenship under this provision also became Maltese citizens, backdated to the dates of their birth.